OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/blocks-and-signals.en.md

 a common physical display.
 Each logical signal has:

 - a signaling system
-- user-editable settings, as specified in the signaling system description
+- user-editable properties, as specified in the signaling system description
+- a list of default parameters, which can get overriden per-route
+- an optional announced speed section, which can get overriden per-route
 - a list of allowed next signaling systems, which are used to load drivers

-For example, this signal encodes a BAL signal which starts both a BAL and a TVM block:
+For example, this signal encodes a BAL signal which:
+- starts both a BAL and a TVM block
+- announces speed limit B on all routes except route A, where speed limit C is announced
+- on route A, the block is shorter than usual

 ```yaml
 {